Calgary Stampeders win Grey Cup, beating Ottawa 27-16

-EDMONTON, Alberta (AP) - Terry Williams helped the Calgary Stampeders end their Grey Cup misery.
+EDMONTON, Alberta (AP) - Terry Williams and Bo Levi Mitchell helped the Calgary Stampeders end their Grey Cup misery.

 Williams had a Grey Cup-record 97-yard punt return for a touchdown and Calgary beat the Ottawa Redblacks 27-16 on Sunday night after falling short the previous two years in the Canadian Football League title game.